Lead Generation Is All about Closing the Gap

 For many businesses, Lead Generation - "LeadGen" for short - is more than just a Sales or Marketing function.
 It's the critical path item.
 This is because having an effective Lead Generation program - tasked with producing "qualified sales leads" - often determines whether a business will ultimately succeed or fail. [more]

-Depending on the situation, a qualified sales lead can be defined as an appointment (either formal or informal; and either verbal, via email, by telephone, by mail, by RFQ, or in person) with, or an expression of interest by, a qualified prospect.
+Depending on the situation, a qualified sales lead can be defined as an appointment with, or an expression of interest by, a qualified prospect.
+That appointment can either be formal or informal.
+It can be verbal, by email, by telephone, by mail, by RFQ, or in person.
 A qualified prospect is generally someone who has the ability to buy, who has a qualifying need (i.e. a need that you can fulfill), and who wants to talk with you about how you can help.
 There may also be attributes of urgency, budget and/or authority that contribute to the definition, depending on the situation.

 The process of generating leads often involves, at a minimum, the following objectives: